 There are several methods of obtaining an SSL certificate:

-1. You can purchase it from your hosting company 2.
-Purchase it directly from SSL certificate companies such as GeoTrust 3.
-Install a free SSL certificate which is what I do with small or low budget sites using Cloudflare.com.
+1. You can purchase one from your hosting company.
+2. Purchase it directly from SSL certificate companies such as GeoTrust and install it.
+3. Install a free SSL certificate which is what I do with small or low budget sites using Cloudflare.com.

 I'm the CEO of NexToronto Web Development & Internet Marketing.
 I have a wide range of interests which span across multiple facets including web development, internet marketing, kiniseology, psychology, comedy and art.